Aeva/m.grl/docs/source/autogen/mgrl/time.rst

     animation frames.

     :param function callback: A function to be called on an animation frame.
-    :param number when: Delay in milliseconds for the soonest time which the callback may be called.
+    :param Number when: Delay in milliseconds for the soonest time which the callback may be called.